List of Free Online Liberal Arts Courses and Classes

 Online Liberal Arts Courses for Credit

-Study.com's distance learning program is fee-based and offers a path to college credit.
+Study.com's distance learning program is a fee-based option that offers an inexpensive path to college credit.
 Registered members can watch engaging and short video lessons and take self-assessment quizzes.
-There are also free transcripts available for the video lessons.
-Students who want to explore the liberal arts and prepare to earn college credit can choose from a number of courses available through Study.com.
+Students who want to explore the liberal arts and prepare to earn college credit can choose from a number of courses available through Study.com in fields like literature, philosophy, mathematics, and the social and physical sciences.
 Some of the liberal arts courses available include:

 - English 102: American Literature - Chapters in this course include literary analysis, the Dark Romantics, literary realism, modernist plays and contemporary literature.